ajasmar/LiMi-Viewer/README.md

 The tool consists of a D3.js-based collapsible node-linked graph built using a hierarchical JSON input.
 The JSON input is created using a python script which parses the XSD (XML Schema Definition) file.

+The current version was used to parse the latest XSD available from the NBOMicroscopyMetadataSpecs github (Model/in progress/v02-10/NBO_MicroscopyMetadataSpecifications_ALL.xsd)

 ---
 # Structure
 ```text